hubswheel/collaboration-guides/readme.md

   - expect said person has followed the above process before they reached out to you
   - be patient
 - excercise good time management
-  - If you can't get to it at the moment, say so. "sorry john, I can't help you right now, can this wait a couple hours?"
+  - If you can't get to it at the moment, say so. "sorry carl, I can't help you right now, can this wait a couple hours?"
-  - The only person who *has* to respond to any question in less than an hour is @buritica
 - assess if the other person is blocked
   - Must they solve this in less than two hours?
   - Are you the only person who has this information? (please document so it's easier next time)